-Step 6: Confirm & Run Import, then Verify Edited Data
+Step 6: Confirm & Run the Import, then Verify the Bulk Edit Changes

 Next, you'll see the Import Settings screen.
 Here you can modify what data to update during the import, though there is seldom a need to change this.
 Click Continue at the bottom.